DeCavalcante crime family: Early Newark family

-In the city of Newark, New Jersey, the Italian criminals were divided into two ethnic factions; the "Sicilians" and the "Neapolitans".
+In the city of Newark, New Jersey, Italian criminals were divided into two ethnic factions; the "Sicilians" and the "Neapolitans".
 The Sicilian Mafia faction was headed by Stefano "Don Steven" Badami, while the Neapolitan faction was led by Ruggiero "the Boot" Boiardo.

-In 1920, Prohibition began in the United States and it presented many gangs with the opportunity to make a lot of money through bootlegging, the selling and transportation of illegal alcohol.
-With large amounts of money to be earned, violence erupted throughout cities and towns in New Jersey as criminals fought for territory and dominance to control illegal bootlegging rackets, but the two most powerful bosses in Newark were Neapolitan faction boss Richard Boiardo and Jewish gangster Abner "Longie" Zwillman.
+In 1920, Prohibition began in the United States, presenting many gangs with the opportunity to make a lot of money through bootlegging, the production, importing, transportation and selling of illegal alcohol.
+With large amounts of money to be earned, violence erupted throughout cities and towns in New Jersey as criminals fought for control of illegal bootlegging rackets, with the two most powerful bosses in Newark being Boiardo and Jewish gangster Abner "Longie" Zwillman.

-The Neapolitan boss Boiardo secured control of the First Ward, which was known as Newark's Little Italy and operated a large bootlegging operation in Newark and throughout New Jersey, while Jewish gangster Zwillman was based out of the Third Ward, where he controlled one of the largest bootlegging operations in New Jersey.
-Boiardo had grown up in Chicago until 1910, when he moved to Newark at the age of twenty.
 By the early 1920s Boiardo had controlled a number of lottery games, a large extortion racket from shaking down merchants for protections money, and a large bootlegging operation.
 Boiardo was very overweight but a very flashy dresser, often wearing a belt buckle studded with 150 diamonds that had an estimated worth of $20,000, a five-carat diamond ring, and a fifteen-diamond pin to hold his tie in place.

+Boiardo secured control of the First Ward, which was known as Newark's Little Italy, and operated an extensive bootlegging operation in Newark and throughout New Jersey.

+Zwillman was based out of the Third Ward, where he controlled one of the largest bootlegging enterprises in New Jersey.

-In early 1930, Boiardo ordered his First Ward gang to expand into the Third Ward territory and began demanding that saloon owners buy liquor from Boiardo.
+In early 1930, Boiardo ordered his First Ward gang to expand into the Third Ward territory and began demanding that saloon owners buy liquor from him.
 This started the Newark bootleg wars, which lasted several weeks as Boiardo's First Ward gang waged war against Zwillman's Third Ward gang.
 In late 1930, both Boiardo and Zwillman decided to end the war after numerous failed assassination attempts against each other.

-During Thanksgiving week of November 1930, Boiardo survived an assassination attempt after a gunman fired a shotgun into his car hitting him with thirteen slugs his neck, mouth, chest and arm.
-In early December 1930, Boiardo was released from the hospital, only to be arrested by the police for having a gun in his possession during his assassination attempt.
+During Thanksgiving week of November 1930, more violence erupted as another assassination attempt was made against Boiardo which he survived after a gunman fired a shotgun into his car, hitting his neck, mouth, chest and arm with thirteen slugs.
+In early December 1930, Boiardo was released from the hospital, only to be arrested by the police for having a gun in his possession during the assassination attempt on him.
 Later he was sentenced to two and a half years in prison.

-At the same time Boiardo was on trial for gun possession, Zwillman was imprisoned for assault and began serving six months in jail.
+At the same time that Boiardo was on trial for gun possession, Zwillman was imprisoned for assault and began serving six months in jail.
 After being released from prison, Boiardo and Zwillman ended the fighting.